Skip to main content

 How Presence Connects to Established Learning Theory

-Presence is not a standalone idea — it is an integrating mechanism that activates learning processes already understood by educational psychologists.
+Presence is not a standalone idea.
+It is an integrating mechanism that activates learning processes already understood by educational psychologists.

 Constructivism